Equality, diversity and human rights >

 The deadline for gender pay gap reporting has now passed and more than 10,000 organisations have shared information on their gender pay and bonus gaps.
 We report on the headline data and unearth some of the trends.

-In the first of a new series delving into the details of the Employment Rights Bill, we look at the plan to require large employers to publish an action plan on the steps that they are taking to address the gender pay gap and support employees going through the menopause.
+In the first of a new series delving into the details of the Employment Rights Act 2025, we look at the plan to require large employers to publish an action plan on the steps that they are taking to address the gender pay gap and support employees going through the menopause.

 This year marks the seventh time that organisations have had to report their gender pay and bonus gaps.
 While many still leave this to the very end of the reporting year, is progress nonetheless being made on closing these gaps?
 We look at the latest data.